matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

-# MSCxxxx: Restricting who can overwrite a state event.
+# MSC3757: Restricting who can overwrite a state event.

 ## Problem